 Taxpayers cannot keep paying the economic and environmental costs of landfills, incinerators, and illegal dumping.
 And developers recycling waste should not have to compete with developers illegally dumping or landfilling waste.

 Philadelphia has many C&D recycling facilities that are ready to redirect waste from landfills or incinerators.

 We have the permit processes:

 Philadelphia already has the existing permitting frameworks for this system that many companies already comply with – it’s time to expand for a cleaner, more just city for all.

 To make this flyer become real policy, we need to hear from you!
 Please fill out this form to voice your support for this legislation, get on our mailing list for future action and leave a comment with your thoughts or questions on the proposed legislation and information.

 Let’s make Philly a leader in C&D recycling!

-Voice your support and feedback for this issue.
+Voice your support and feedback for this issue in two easy steps:

-Please use this form to voice your support for this legislation, get on our mailing list for future action and send us your thoughts and comments on the proposed legislation and information.
+Review the policy paper and use this form to voice your support for this policy change, get on our mailing list for future advocacy and send us your thoughts and comments on the proposed policy and information.